albertodemichelis/squirrel/doc/source/reference/language/classes.rst

     pair: inheritance; Class
     single: Inheritance

-Squirrel's classes support single inheritance by adding the keyword ``extends``, followed by an expression, in the class declaration.
+Quirrel's classes support single inheritance by adding the keyword ``extends``, followed by an expression, in the class declaration.
 The syntax for a derived class is the following: ::